vmware-tanzu-learning/calatrava-tap-workshop/workshop/content/05-installing-tap.md

 The archive file has already been downloaded and expanded into `tanzu-cluster-essentials` in your your home directory, and the `kapp` tool is already installed.

-This means that you only need to execute step 4.
+You will, however, need to run the installation script, as described in the [Cluster Essentials documentation].

-As you are going to need to set up several other environment variables during the installation process, in addition to the ones shown in this step, this workshop assumes that you will put them all in a single definition file.
+As you are going to need to set up several other environment variables during the installation process, in addition to the ones needed for that script, this workshop assumes that you will put them all in a single definition file.
 You will find a suitable file in `~/tap/environment.sh`, which you should edit now.